+ii.
 Group as an intermediate lessor

 Leases in which the Group does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
-Rental income arising is accounted for on a straight-line basis over the lease terms and is included in interest income in the statement of profit or loss due to its operating nature.
+Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in the consolidated statement of profit or loss and other comprehensive income due to its operating nature.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
-Contingent rents are recognised as revenue in the period in which they are earned.
+Contingent rents are recognised as revenue in the year in which they are earned.